adityabhatkar23/threads/backend/README.md

 ## Overview 🔐📑🌐

-This document outlines the functionality of the `/register`, `/login`, and `/users/profile` endpoints.
-These endpoints facilitate user registration, authentication, and profile retrieval, respectively.
+This document outlines the functionality of the `/register`, `/login`, `/users/profile`, `/logout`, `/home`, and `/update-profile` endpoints.
+These endpoints facilitate user registration, authentication, profile retrieval, and management.
 All endpoints validate user input and issue JSON Web Tokens (JWT) upon successful operations. 🌐🔐📑

 ---